 Neapolitan is a Romance language spoken by about seven or eight million people in southern Italy, especially in the city of Naples (Nàpule/Napoli) and in Campania and southern Lazio.
-Neapolitan is part of a continuum of dialects spoken in most of southern Italy, though many would only use the term "Neapolitan" only to refer to the dialects spoken in and around Naples.
+Neapolitan is part of a continuum of dialects spoken in most of southern Italy, though many would use the term "Neapolitan" only to refer to the dialects spoken in and around Naples.

 Pate nuoste ca staje 'ncielo,